getty-zig/getty.so/pages/guide/serializers.md

 And there we have it!
 Our initial `Serializer` implementation from the intro!
 But now with context!

-At this point, the only methods left to implement are those related to compound serialization.
+At this point, the only methods left to implement are those related to aggregate serialization.
 However, before we move on, I want to highlight out a few things about our `Serializer` type:

 - Because the signatures of the `serializeFloat` and `serializeInt` required methods are the same, we were able to implement them both using one function: `serializeNumber`.
 We were also able to do the same thing for `serializeNull` and `serializeVoid`.